 In March 1971, after the failure of Highway in the charts and a tour raising oppositions between Andy Fraser and Paul Rodgers while Paul Kossoff was slowly drowning in addiction (mandrax, heroine and alcohol it seems), the band was back in studio but after lying some new songs it was clear that the magic was over and that they had to split.
 Strangely, the destiny of a song "My Brother Jake" (surely a text about Paul Kossoff), would contribute to bring them back together some months later.
 Actually it reached n°4 in British charts in May 1971 and stayed there 2 weeks.
 It was backed with "Only My Soul", 2 songs that would only stay on singles and on various compilations.
 Difficult to say what would have been the album if they recorded one in March 1971 but it seems rock was progressively getting out of their mind.
 More to come.
-Enjoy it here quick before it's withdrawn.
+Enjoy it here on the single compilation.

 My brother Jake.
 My brother Jake, hat, shades, head in a daze My brother Jake, have you thought about changin' your ways?
 He goes out, he don't have no doubt He don't have to know what the world's about My brother Jake, head, down, it's a scrapin' the ground Jake, stay away, you know you can't always be down He goes out, he don't have no doubt He don't have to know what the world's about I said Jake, now won't you wait What's got into you Your candle is burning, the wheels are turning What you gonna do?
 My brother Jake, won't you start again try makin' some friends Jake, it's not too late to start again by making amends He goes out, he don't have no doubt He don't have to know what the world's about I said Jake, now won't you wait What's gone wrong with you Your candle is burning, the wheels are turning What you gonna do?
 Hey, I said Jake, don't you wait What's gone wrong with you?
 Your candle is burning, the wheels of time are turning What you gonna do?
 Yeah I said Jake, Jake, Jake, won't you wait What's got into you - oh Your candle is burning, the wheels of time are turning What you gonna do?
 Listen, I'm gonna break you Jake Because you got what it takes To give a whole lotta people some soul